ima18h/lists-datastructs-cpp/README.md

 - Removing in the middle
-Same as indexing, worst case is O(n / 2).
+Same as the indexing worst case, O(n / 2).

 - Print
-I think it's O(n) because accessing the elements is O(1) when we already have the previous pointer.
+I think it's O(n) because accessing the elements becomes O(1) when we already have the pointer.